fknMega/discord-username-sniper/README.md

 A Discord selfbot that allows you to snipe a specific username and automatically change your username to the desired one whenever it becomes available.

+# Alert !!!
+> Discord has a username locking machenism, we don't know how much time you have to wait to claim a username, the sniper only works if you add delay of 3+ days to sniping (we dont know exactly)

 ## Features

 - Snipes a specific username on Discord.